Brucepo/748rhfd7f87yr3487yhgrfuiewy8tgq7ryr.github.io/README.md

 disclaimer:
-this tool is design for CNEC Lau Wing Sang Secondary School Camp, developed with Gemini
+this tool is design for CNEC Lau Wing Sang Secondary School Camp, developed with Gemini, educational purpose only.